 10) Distributed educational models: While these programs which send trainees to community centres provide value, particularly in exposing trainees to rural and small-town Canada (increasing the likelihood they will practice in these locales) they remove resources for conventional AHSCs.
 There are currently 12 regional campuses in Canada and they offer full medical school programs.
 If expanded unduly however this diverts trainees and resources required in the core AHSCs.
 The Australian experience, summarized by Joyce et al, is that these models challenge the conventional AHSCs (MJA 2009; 191: 169–172).
 They note, “The traditional model of medical education and the sustainability of academic medicine are under strain.”
 Better coordination is required to overcome fragmentation within the medical education system, to ensure appropriate recognition for teaching and research across all clinical settings.Many community hospitals are vital participants in medical education, providing unique perspectives to applied medical education.
 However, the seed crop of trainees, the ability to create and lead new educational models and the administrative expertise to run medical schools and residency programs that generate Canada’s physicians is based at (in most cases) or supported by (in all cases) the AHSC and their APs.
 Within the AHSC the ADMs are usually majority stakeholders in the UGME and PGME enterprise.
 Many Department Heads strongly believe the distributed educational modelhas been a success.
 Perhaps that is not the issue; educational partners are key for many reasons.
 However, if one takes the longer-term perspective (i.e. what happens in 20 years) the educational model collapses in the absence of healthy AHSCs and ADMs.
 Thus, the prosperity of Canada’s medical schools also depends on strong, adequately funded, AHSCs and ADMs.

 11) Unintended Consequences of Policies of External Stakeholders: Academic medicine is influenced by many external partners.
+In the case of the RCPSC the lines of communication are indirect, through Deans and Vice Deans, rather than directly to ADMs (who have frontline staffing responsibilities).
 The RCPSC has created standards for practice which favour lowest common denominator standards and fails to emphasize the importance of research and clinical innovation.
-The RCPSC has also created an unfunded mandate that is difficult for some ADMs to support without funding, (e.g. CBME with its significant demands for support personnel; educational personnel and IT support).
+The RCPSC has recently created an unfunded mandate that is motivated by noble aspirations but is difficult for some ADMs to support without funding, (e.g. CBME with its significant demands for support personnel; educational personnel and IT support).
 Arriving at the same time as university cut-backs, this is a difficult mandate to self-fund.

 We would leave the reader with 3 key points: